-The “TEMS” solution from Ascom, the “TrueSite Solution” from VIAVI and the “XGMA SP” solution from Focus infocom were the most complete in providing information about the mobile network, retrieving parameters like the cell signal strength, cell id, operator's name, technology, if the roaming is active or not and many others parameters that can vary with the mobile network technology that is being used at that moment.
-Was also found a solution focused only on the Wi-Fi called Sigma-ML from the Meritech company which provided lots of parameters like the Basic Service Set Identifier (BSSID), Service Set Identifier (SSID), IP, Media Access Control (MAC) address, primary and secondary DNS’s addresses, among many others.
+The “TEMS” solution from InfoVista [74], the “TrueSite Solution” from VIAVI [75] and the “XGMA SP” solution from Focus infocom [76] were the most complete in providing information about the mobile network, retrieving parameters like the cell signal strength, cell id, operator's name, technology, if the roaming is active or not and many others parameters that can vary with the mobile network technology that is being used at that moment.
+Was also found a solution focused only on the Wi-Fi called Sigma-ML from the Meritech company [77], which provided lots of parameters like the Basic Service Set Identifier (BSSID), Service Set Identifier (SSID), IP, Media Access Control (MAC) address, primary and secondary DNSs addresses, among many others.
 Information about the device and its specifications such as location, IMEI, battery level or free memory available in the device will be relevant for some task that will be referred in chapter 3 and that's possible to retrieve, as well from Android internal classes.

-The tests implemented in our solution will be detailed in chapter 4.
-At market, the network tests found vary from simple PING’s, Hypertext Transfer Protocol (HTTP) Download/Upload, send an SMS/Multimedia Messaging Service (MMS) or access an e-mail server to, in some more expensive solutions encountered, voice tests using Perceptual Evaluation of Speech Quality (PESQ) and Perceptual Objective Listening Quality Assessment (POLQA), OTT applications like Skype or YouTube, video streaming quality and tests to other applications in vogue like Facebook, YouTube and Dropbox in the various technologies (EDGE, GSM, HSPA+, LTE, …).
-Still on these more complex solutions with the support for the VoLTE technology is available.
-Also, for interested clients, the deployment, training and support is offered by a couple of years.
+Commercially, the available network testing tools vary from simple PINGs, HTTP Download/Upload, send an SMS/Multimedia Messaging Service (MMS) or access an e-mail server to, in some more expensive solutions encountered, voice tests using Perceptual Evaluation of Speech Quality (PESQ) and Perceptual Objective Listening Quality Assessment (POLQA), OTT applications like Skype or YouTube, video streaming quality and tests to other applications in vogue like Facebook, YouTube and Dropbox in the various technologies (EDGE, GSM, HSPA+, LTE, …).
+Still on these more complex solutions, the support for the VoLTE technology is available and for interested clients, the deployment, training and support is also offered by a couple of years.